siemens/gencmpclient/README.md

 **Important Note:** by default, the Security Utilities make use of the [Unified Trust Anchor (UTA) API](https://code.siemens.com/hermann.seuschek/uta_api) library for secure device-level storage of key material for confidentiality and integrity protection of files.
-Since this library is not yet generally available Siemens-wide the SecUtils are so far integrated in a way that the use of the UTA lib is disabled (via `SEC_NO_UTA=1`).
+Since the URA library is not yet generally available Siemens-wide the SecUtils are so far integrated in a way that the use of the UTA lib is disabled (via `SEC_NO_UTA=1`).
 This means that secure storage of protection credentials for private keys and trusted certificates needs to be solved by other means.

-## Using the library with the demo client
+## Using the demo client

 Have a look at the demo client in [`src/cmpClientDemo.c`](src/cmpClientDemo.c).
 It can be executed with